 Feed our Target list a Payload

-Since we are simulating a black-box external attack, we decided (just like what an attacker would do) to gain code execution using malicious payloads.
+Since we are simulating a Black-box Penetration Testing, we decided (just like what an attacker would do) to gain code execution using malicious payloads.
 As such, we thought of creating a payload and sending it via emails to employees of Hackme.

 We also know that it is a common practice for some file type/extensions to be blocked by the organization’s email filters – to limit exposure to risk.